TSABM/inbre-retina/README.md

 # internship
 Code and documents for the internship

+## Day 33 7/15/24
+11:08 am -

+Updated master mem and added some abstract subscriber publish methods.
+Still need to get the image into the canvas and then to test and bugfix the newly edited code.

 ## Day 32 7/13/24
 10:51 am - 11:53 am
 7:30 pm - 8:18pm